 How Is Zollinger-Ellison Syndrome Treated?

 ZES is treated by reducing the amount of acid your stomach produces.
 Medications called proton pump inhibitors are usually prescribed.
-These drugs, which include lansoprazole (Prevacid), omeprazole (Prilosec), pantoprazole (Protonix), esomeprazole (Nexium), and rabeprazole (Aciphex), curb the production of stomach acid and allow the ulcers to heal.
+These drugs, which include dexlansoprazole (Dexilant ), esomeprazole (Nexium), lansoprazole (Prevacid), omeprazole (Prilosec, Zegerid), pantoprazole (Protonix), and rabeprazole (Aciphex), curb the production of stomach acid and allow the ulcers to heal.

 What Is the Outlook for People with Zollinger-Ellison Syndrome?

 Gastrinomas tend to grow slowly and are not always malignant.
 The five-year survival rate depends on whether tumors are cancerous and if they've spread.
-If they have not spread to the liver, the fifteen-year survival rate is approximately 83%.
-This drops to a ten year survival of about 30% if the tumors have spread to the liver.
+If they have not spread to the liver, the 5-year survival rate may be 90%.
+If surgery removes the gastrinoma, 20%-25% of patients are completely cured.

 Treatment Follow-up for ZES